nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: Yeah.
 No, I think you're entirely right.

 Ben: I'm sure someone out there is, and I'm sure that they are, you know, frustrated.
-But, you know, there is only so much that we can do-- platform support-- and it's still there.
+But, you know, there is only so much that we can do— platform support— and it's still there.
 It's still there, just not tier one anymore.
 And you know, there's tier one platforms or whatever the Rust compiler team tests for automatically and gates on so you can't ship any kind of nightly that breaks any of these things.